 Burr & Forman has a broad and deep level of experience with ad valorem tax sale issues, redemptions, and tax lien and tax deed enforcement.
-We have been advising clients with these issues for over 17 years, consistently helping them maximize their outcomes and avoid unwanted defensive litigation.
+We regularly advise clients on these issues, consistently helping them maximize their outcomes and avoid unwanted defensive litigation.

 Our experience and services in this area of law include:

-Redemptions, Tax Sale Challenges, Possession, Ejectment, Quiet Title, Excess Funds
+Redemptions, Tax Sale Challenges, Possession, Ejectment, Quiet Title, and Excess Funds

 - Representing tax lien investors with respect to purchases, redemptions, challenges to tax sales, possession, title clearing, ejectment and quiet title actions, and sales of acquired properties.